byDagor/Dagor-Brushless-Controller/docs/hardware/sensors.md

 ## Temperature vs. current curve

-This section cover the steady state temperature versus constant current draw with the controller without any type of cooling or heat-sinking.
+This section studies the steady state temperature versus constant current draw with the controller without any type of cooling or heat-sinking.

 >Graph coming soon, if you wish to help with this measurements shoot me an email :)

-#Voltage monitor
+# Voltage monitor

 The Dagor controller has a resistor-based voltage divider that can be used to monitor the power source/ battery voltage.